Introducing the Center for Linking Lives

 More than 50% of individuals with disabilities suffer from chronic loneliness, compared to a rate of 22.5% among their larger peers groups.

 Some see these challenges as impossible to solve.
 At Northeast Arc, we don’t.
 We are a 66-year-old nonprofit dedicated to helping individuals with disabilities become full participants in their communities.
 We discover abilities and change lives.
 We embrace challenges and invent new solutions.
 We’ve been at it for decades, and we’re good at it.

 Our latest initiative embodies this spirit of bold invention.
 We are creating a new resource—the Center for Linking Lives—in 26,000 square feet of highly visible retail space in the heart of the Liberty Tree Mall in Danvers, Mass.
-The Center will serve as a vibrant gathering place, where individuals with disabilities can reach their full potential, and learn to lead fulfilling lives alongside their peers.
+The Center is a vibrant gathering place, where individuals with disabilities can reach their full potential, and learn to lead fulfilling lives alongside their peers.

 This is an exciting turning point for the communities we serve.
 And we believe the Center represents a scalable idea—with powerful implications far beyond Danvers and Boston’s North Shore.

 If you’d like to learn more about supporting the Center for Linking Lives, please contact Craig Welton, Chief Development Officer, at [email protected] or 978-624-2487.